-The contextual Operators are 'contains' and 'within'.
+The contextual Operators are 'contains' and 'within', and their complements 'notContains' and 'notWithin'.
 These operators match annotations within the context of other annotations.

-- contains Written as {X contains Y}, returns true if an annotation of type X completely contains an annotation of type Y. - within Written as {X within Y}, returns true if an annotation of type X is completely covered by an annotation of type Y.
+- contains Written as {X contains Y}, returns true if an annotation of type X completely contains an annotation of type Y. Conversely {X notContains Y} matches if an annotation of type X does not contain one of type Y. - within Written as {X within Y}, returns true if an annotation of type X is completely covered by an annotation of type Y. Conversely {X notWithin Y} matches if an annotation of type X is not covered by an annotation of type Y.